Back Volumes 2011–2020

 Qi Rushan, Gewu (Song-and-Dance), and the History of Contemporary Peking Opera in Early Twentieth-Century China

-HSIAO-CHUN Wun
+HSIAO-CHUN WUN

 Locating Theatricality on Stage and Screen: Rescuing Performance Practice and the Phenomenon of Fifteen Strings of Cash (Shiwu Guan; 1956)